Creating State-Dependent Lattices for Ultracold Fermions by Magnetic Gradient Modulation

 Fig.\,\ref{fig:Heating}b shows how the ramp-induced heating depends on the modulation amplitude, when setting a frequency of $750\,$Hz, as above.
 For small modulation amplitudes, almost no additional heating compared to the effects of the lattice-ramp itself are observed, especially for the deeper lattice.
-For larger amplitudes, some heating becomes visible at this frequency, which interestingly seems to saturate when $K_0^{-9/2} \gtrsim 2.4$ and the effective tunneling becomes small.
+For larger amplitudes, some heating becomes visible at this frequency, which interestingly seems to saturate when $\kappa_{-9/2} \gtrsim 2.4$ and the effective tunneling becomes small.
 A heating rate is extracted from linear fits to the temperature as a function of $\tau_\mathrm{W}$ for times up to $300\,$ms (after that, the temperature starts to saturate).
 It shows negligible values for most experimentally relevant time-scales, even for strong modulation.
 Exponential fits to the atom number measured for waiting times up to 2s show that modulation decreases lifetimes in the lattice.
 However, even when completely localizing one species, very long lifetimes of several seconds are still observed, which correspond to values several orders of magnitude larger than the interaction and tunnelling times.

 Further insight into the relevant excitations of the system can be gained by studying the dependency on modulation frequency.
-The excitation of doubly occupied sites is predicted to have a resonance around $1.3\,$kHz ($2.0\,$kHz), given by the on-site interaction energy, and the width of the lowest band is $2.1\,$kHz ($0.8\,$kHz) in the shallower (deeper) lattice.
-Remarkably, directly above the sum of these two frequencies, where such excitations should be strongly suppressed\,\cite{Greif2011}, the modulation ramp seems to cause no heating at all, see Fig.\,\ref{fig:Heating}c.
-For even higher frequencies, the ramp-induced heating, heating rate and lifetime rapidly worsen for the shallower optical lattice, but not in the deeper one.
+The excitation of doubly occupied sites is predicted to have a resonance around $1.3\,$kHz ($2.0\,$kHz), given by the on-site interaction energy, and the width of the lowest band is $h\times 2.1\,$kHz ($0.8\,$kHz) in the shallower (deeper) lattice.
+Directly above the sum of these two frequencies (marked with arrows), where such excitations should be strongly suppressed\,\cite{Greif2011}, the modulation ramp seems to cause no heating at all, see Fig.\,\ref{fig:Heating}c.
+For even higher frequencies, the ramp-induced heating, heating rate and lifetime rapidly worsen for the shallower optical lattice, but not in the deeper one which has a larger bandgap.
 We therefore attribute this feature to excitations of higher bands.
-Although the direct gap of the non-interacting band structure has a value of $14.7\,$kHz ($21.8\,$kHz) for the shallower (deeper) lattice, an oscillating force can also drive higher-order processes.
+Although the direct gap of the non-interacting band structure has a value of $h\times 14.7\,$kHz ($21.8\,$kHz) for the shallower (deeper) lattice, an oscillating force can also drive higher-order processes.